ErenratZeng/Android-Development-COMP6442/items/report.md

       * used to separate the business logic from the data persistence logic, promoting better code organization and maintainability.
 It abstracts the database operations, providing a clean interface for accessing and manipulating data, which enhances code readability and reusability.

 3. *Template Pattern*
-   * *Objective: used for storing xxxx for xxx feature.*
+   * *Objective: used to promote code reuse by placing the common structure in the base adapter, while specific details are implemented in the subclasses.*
-   * *Code Locations: defined in [Class BaseAdaptor](https://gitlab.cecs.anu.edu.au/u7724723/gp-24s1/-/blob/main/MyApplication/app/src/main/java/com/example/kangarun/adapter/BaseAdapter.java) and [Class ChatAdapter](https://gitlab.cecs.anu.edu.au/u7724723/gp-24s1/-/blob/main/MyApplication/app/src/main/java/com/example/kangarun/adapter/ChatAdapter.java) and [Class ExerciseRecordAdapter](https://gitlab.cecs.anu.edu.au/u7724723/gp-24s1/-/blob/main/MyApplication/app/src/main/java/com/example/kangarun/adapter/ExerciseRecordAdapter.java) and [Class UserAdapter](https://gitlab.cecs.anu.edu.au/u7724723/gp-24s1/-/blob/main/MyApplication/app/src/main/java/com/example/kangarun/adapter/UserAdapter.java)
+   * *Code Locations: defined in [Class BaseAdaptor](https://gitlab.cecs.anu.edu.au/u7724723/gp-24s1/-/blob/main/MyApplication/app/src/main/java/com/example/kangarun/adapter/BaseAdapter.java) and [Class ChatAdapter](https://gitlab.cecs.anu.edu.au/u7724723/gp-24s1/-/blob/main/MyApplication/app/src/main/java/com/example/kangarun/adapter/ChatAdapter.java) and [Class ExerciseRecordAdapter](https://gitlab.cecs.anu.edu.au/u7724723/gp-24s1/-/blob/main/MyApplication/app/src/main/java/com/example/kangarun/adapter/ExerciseRecordAdapter.java) and [Class UserAdapter](https://gitlab.cecs.anu.edu.au/u7724723/gp-24s1/-/blob/main/MyApplication/app/src/main/java/com/example/kangarun/adapter/UserAdapter.java) and [Class BlacklistUserAdapter]()
    * *Reasons:*
       * used to define the skeleton of an algorithm in a superclass but allows subclasses to override specific steps of the algorithm without changing its structure.
 This promotes code reuse and allows for variation in behavior among subclasses while maintaining a common workflow.